Top tips for binocular stargazing | EarthSky.org

 Enjoying EarthSky?
 Sign up for our free daily newsletter today!

 Bottom line: For beginning stargazers, there’s no better tool than an ordinary pair of binoculars.
-This post tells you why, explains what size to get, and gives you a rundown on some of the coolest binoculars sights out there: the moon, the planets, inside the Milky Way, and beyond.
-Have fun!
+This post tells you why, and gives you a rundown on some of the coolest binocular sights out there: the moon, the planets, inside the Milky Way, and beyond.

 The EarthSky team has a blast bringing you daily updates on your cosmos and world.
 We love your photos and welcome your news tips.
 Earth, Space, Human World, Tonight.